Knowledge-Empowered Representation Learning for Chinese Medical Reading Comprehension: Task, Model and Resources: Detailed Dataset Construction Process of CMedMRC

 \subsection{Support Sentence Selection}

 In our dataset, we add an index to each sentence in the passages.
 Annotators are required to select the support sentence index and mark the range of the answer spans on the user interface.
-The user interface is shown in Figure~\ref{figure_data_collect}.